KushagraShukla004/SQL-MY-NOTES/SQL (Structured Query Language).md

 ## Keys in SQL :

+Keys are one of the basic requirements of a relational database model.
+It is widely used to identify the tuples(rows) uniquely in the table.
+We also use keys to set up relations amongst various columns and tables of a relational database.

+---
+### Types of Keys :

+- Candidate Key
+- Primary Key
+- Super Key
+- Alternate Key
+- Foreign Key
+- Composite Key
+---
+### Summary of Keys in SQL
+(for in-depth knowledge refer to : [[Types of Keys in SQL]])

 **Primary Key :**
 - It is a column (or set of columns) in a table that uniquely identifies each row. (a unique id)
 - There is only 1 PK & it should be NOT null.
+---
 **Foreign Key :**
 - A foreign key is a column (or set of columns) in a table that refers to the primary key in another table.
 - There can be multiple FKs.
 - FKs can have duplicate & null values.
+---